 There are 6 dams owned or operated by the plan proponents in the eastern sub-watershed and only one of these dams (Clayton Lake Dam on the Indian River) is not within the scope of the MRWMP (see Map 3.5).
 All five remaining dams are on the Mississippi River and four of the five are waterpower generating stations.
-Two of these stations (Enerdu and the Mississippi River Power Corporation) are located within 125 m of each other in the Town of Mississippi Mills.
+Two of these stations (Enerdu and Brian J. Gallagher) are located within 125 m of each other in the Town of Mississippi Mills.

 - Carleton Place Dam

 - Appleton Generating Station

-- Mississippi River Power Corporation Generating Station
+- Brian J. Gallagher Generating Station

 - Enerdu Power Systems Ltd. Generating Station

 - Galetta Generating Station